mehersaipreetam/adk-a2a-lab/README.md

 - Exchange messages in a standardized way
 - Work together to solve complex tasks

+### Why A2A?
+A2A provides a flexible and scalable way to build complex workflows by breaking them down into smaller, manageable components.
+This approach enables:

+- Modularity: Agents can be developed and tested independently, reducing the complexity of the overall workflow.
+- Reusability: Agents can be reused across different workflows, reducing development time and effort.
+- Scalability: Workflows can be easily extended or modified by adding or removing agents.

 ### Simple A2A Implementation

 Our current implementation shows the basics of A2A: